DKPBanuka/nextjs-mysql-devops-test/README.md

 2. Create a Dockerfile to run the project.
 3. Create `docker-compose.yml` with the app and a MySQL database.
 4. Set up a GitHub Actions CI/CD pipeline that builds the web app image and pushes it to Docker Hub or GitHub Container Registry.
-5. Document what you implemented.
+5. Document what you implemented and how to run the project with `docker-compose.yml` (beginner-friendly).
 6. Provide your public repository link and the published Docker image link(s).

 ## Build targets